The Foundation and The Prince of Wales's International Sustainability Unit launch $2 million prize to help keep plastics out the oceanMay 18, 2017

 The Ellen MacArthur Foundation, together with The Prince of Wales’s International Sustainability Unit, have today announced the launch of the $2 million New Plastics Economy Innovation Prize.
 The Prize which is funded by Wendy Schmidt as Lead Philanthropic Partner of the New Plastics Economy Initiative, calls for innovators, designers, scientist and entrepreneurs to help create packaging that keeps plastics out of the ocean.

 The demand for plastics products is expected to double in the next 20 years – but the plastics system is broken.
-Only 14% of plastic packaging is recycled, with the remainder, worth $80-120 billion, lost as waste.
+Only 14% of plastic packaging is recycled, with the remainder, worth USD 80-120 billion, lost as waste.
 Most plastic packaging items are used only once before being discarded, often ending up polluting the environment.
 If nothing changes, there could be more plastic than fish in the ocean by 2050.
 This new prize aims to keep plastics as valuable materials in the economy, and out of the ocean.

 After 40 years of effort, globally only 14% of plastic packaging is collected for recycling, with one third escaping collection and ending up in the environment.
 If we want to change this, we must fundamentally rethink the way we make and use plastics.
 We need better materials, clever product designs and circular business models.
 That’s why we are launching the New Plastics Economy Innovation Prize, calling for innovators, designers, scientists and entrepreneurs to help create a plastics system that works.”

-HRH The Prince of Wales, who has been a champion for the health and resilience of the ocean for over forty years, will deliver the keynote speech at the launch event.
-At a meeting earlier this year with business leaders, designers and material experts, The Prince emphasised the urgency of the need to re-think the global plastics system and highlighted the important role of innovation and design in the transition to a circular economy in order to stem the flow of plastics into the ocean.
+HRH The Prince of Wales, who has been a champion for the health and resilience of the ocean for over 40 years, will deliver the keynote speech at the launch event.
+At a meeting earlier this year with business leaders, designers and material experts, The Prince emphasised the urgency of the need to re-think the global plastics system, and highlighted the important role of innovation and design in the transition to a circular economy in order to stem the flow of plastics into the ocean.

 John Kerry, former U.S. Secretary of State, who has provided a video address for the launch event, commented in support of the New Plastics Economy Innovation Prize: “Focusing on ocean health, focusing on an initiative to save the oceans could not be more timely and it could not be more critical.”